 The half-time review seminar is public and is to be advertised in-house well in advance and in a suitable manner by the student or supervisor.
 Send an email to email@example.com with an invitation to your half-time.
 Also send the information listed below to firstname.lastname@example.org for your half-time to be posted in the LIME calendar.

 - Your name, centre, unit and/or research group

-- Half-time review board
+- Half-time review committee